semgrep/semgrep-docs/docs/kb/semgrep-supply-chain/sss-python-lockfiles.md

 The generated `Poetry.lock` contains all transitive and direct dependencies that the project uses.

-## Selecting a single lockfile among many for Semgrep Supply Chain scans
+## Selecting a single lockfile among many

 While there may already be a lockfile in the repository, such as a `Pipfile.lock`, you may want to generate a new one, for example `requirements.txt`, to be sure it has the latest dependencies.